Concatenated Coding for the AWGN Channel with Noisy Feedback: Simulations for the Inner Code

 \subsection{Linear Feedback Comparisons}

 In this section, the performance of the proposed linear scheme is compared with the Schalkwijk-Kailath (S-K) scheme (as discussed in Section I) under different circumstances.
-The first simulation (Fig. \ref{skour}) plots the received SNRs for both our scheme and the S-K scheme versus the transmit SNR, $\rho$.
-The value of optimal $\beta$, $\beta_{0}$, was found numerically and used to construct our scheme.
-The feedback channel noise has variance $\sigma^2 = 0.01$ and the power allocation is not optimized.
-Since power allocation was not optimized, both schemes are using $\gamma = \frac{N-1}{N}$ (the value as given in the S-K scheme).
+The first simulation (Fig. \ref{skour}) plots the received SNRs for both our scheme and the S-K scheme versus the transmit SNR, $\rho$ without optimized power allocation.
+The value of the optimal $\beta$, $\beta_{0}$, was found numerically and used to construct our scheme.
+The feedback channel noise has variance $\sigma^2 = 0.01$.
+Since the power allocation was not optimized, both schemes are using $\gamma = \frac{N-1}{N}$ (the value as given in the S-K scheme).
 As can be seen, with these assumptions, our scheme shows an approximately 2 dB gain over the S-K scheme in the low $\rho$ regions $(\rho \approx 1)$.
 Note that the $\rho$ axis is not in dB but a linear scale to help show the difference in performance.

 The next simulation (Fig. \ref{fig:sigma}) compares again the received SNR of the two schemes but for higher feedback noise $(\sigma^2 = 3)$ without power optimization ($\gamma = \frac{N-1}{N}$).
 This shows quite a difference from the low feedback noise case.
 Both schemes suffer a drop in performance, yet the separation between the two schemes is larger.
 Another difference worth noting is the saturation of both schemes based on blocklength.
 At higher feedback noise levels, blocklength does not greatly affect the performance as can be seen by the grouping of both sets of curves.
 In fact, this phenomenon is due to the fact that we are using $\gamma = \frac{N-1}{N}$.
 If we look at the received $SNR(\beta_{1},\frac{N-1}{N})$ for our scheme as $N \rightarrow \infty$, we can see that